-At June 30, 2019, membership in the DCR Plan consisted of 5,218 members.
+At June 30, 2020, membership in the DCR Pension Plan included 5,569 active members.

 (b) Retirement Benefits

 A participating member is immediately and fully vested in that member's contributions and related earnings (losses).
 A member shall be fully vested in the employer contributions made on that member's behalf and related earnings (losses) after five years of service.
 A member is partially vested in the employer contributions made on that member's behalf and the related earnings in the ratio of (a) 25% with two years of service; (b) 50% with three years of service; (c) 75% with four years of service; and (d) 100% with five years of service.